seanriceaz/seanriceaz.github.io/_posts/2016-11-21-dont-miss-your-industrys-brexit.markdown

 ### 2. Look for groups of people that are underrepresented in your customer base

 It’s time to get hyper-focused.
 If you think “Millennials” is focused enough you’ve got some work to do.
-You should have some groups like Train-commuting twenty-somethings who trail-run on the weekends or Cellphone addicted environmentally-conscious snapchat junkies.
+You should have some groups like Train-commuting twenty-somethings who trail-run on the weekends or Cellphone addicted environmentally-conscious Snapchat junkies.
 These people should have a compelling reason to buy your product, but don’t make up a large enough portion of your customer base.

 ### 3. Find these people and talk with them at length about their lives, preferences, wants and needs